badastro/Project-with-Ruth-Gregory/FODO3d_image_descriptions.md

 <img src="images/yvx_s0.png" data-canonical-src="images/FODO3d_cigar2.png" width="480" height="480" />

-Description: This is a plot of the particle position in the y direction vs the particle position in the x direction in their initial conditions.
+Description: Plot of the particle position in the y direction vs the particle position in the x direction in their initial conditions.

 *Include in poster if there is enough room*